Planning a 4 day Yosemite itinerary can feel overwhelming, especially with so many iconic hikes, viewpoints, and scenic drives to choose from.

 The Mariposa Grove is the largest grove of sequoias in Yosemite.
 There are over 500 mature Sequoia trees in the grove.
 I don’t know about you but there is just something majestic about huge trees.

 Once you get dropped off by the shuttle, there are 4 different hikes that you can do while in Mariposa Grove.
 If hiking isn’t your thing there is a short hike on a nice boardwalk around some of the trees that is only .3 miles long.
 Our family did the 2 mile Grizzly Giant Loop trail.
-If you want to learn more about the hike, you can click the following link.
+More details about the Grizzly Giant loop can be found here.

 If you want to see the Grizzly Giant, which is the largest tree in Yosemite, but you don’t feel like walking two miles.
 You can return the same way that you came which will shorten the hike by a half a mile.